wenhaoq20/Spendy/README.md

 - Next Steps: Will focus on developing the user account management backend.

 ### Johanan
-- New completions: Set up the basic server and API endpoints.
+- New completions: Set up the basic server and API endpoints, Main draft of code implemented
-- Next Steps: Will focus on integrating financial calculations and budget tracking functionalities.
+- Next Steps: Implementing connections of code to appropriate pages

 ### Sean
 - Current: Outlined the ERD and planned the database schema.